 A dependency and neglect (D&N) case is a civil action brought by a county department of human/social services (DHS) when they believe that a child might be abused or neglected.Colorado Office of the Child’s Representative

 In Colorado, many people are mandatory reporters.
 The law requires these people to report even the slightest suspicions of child abuse or neglect.
-In recent years, DHS has undergone public criticism for failing to adequately address some of those reports.
+In recent years, the Colorado Department of Human Services (DHS) has undergone public criticism for failing to adequately address some of those reports.
 As a result of these failings, caseworkers face difficult decisions when evaluating mandatory reports.
 They may even sometimes experience pressure to take action and file a D&N case with the courts.

 A D&N case begins when a petition is filed with the court.
 In some emergency situations, DHS may have already taken custody of your children prior to filing the D&N. Once the case is filed, parents are required to appear in court where DHS and the caseworker will be represented by the County Attorney.
 Although a D&N is a civil matter, some D&N cases are also referred to law enforcement for investigation and criminal prosecution.